 The second disc also contains five bonus features.
 Everything is pretty much the same as on the first disc, except that the “Production Art” has 11 pages, and the omake are the four “Radio-Kon Golden” bits that appear on this disc.
 The same can be said for disc three, except that “Production Art” only has five pages, while “Omake” includes the four “Radio-Kon Golden” bits that appear on that disc.

 If you’re a Bleach fan, then you need to get a hold of this set in order to have the episodes that start the new story arc in you anime home video library.

-I wrote this review after watching a copy of The Slayers Evolution-R Blu-ray release that my husband and I purchased.
+I wrote this review after watching a copy of Bleach DVD Set Eight that my husband purchased for me as a gift.